 • Trainers

 Generally, the overall policy will be valued at five to ten times the yearly valuation of the key person being covered.
-Again, arriving at the final level of cover can be quite complicated, so we recommend speaking to a Claybrooke insurance specialist when you are exploring the coverage options.
+Again, arriving at the final level of cover can be quite complicated, so we recommend speaking to a Claybrooke insurance specialist when exploring coverage options.

 Are There Tax Implications for Key Person Cover?

-There are tax regulations in place regarding key person cover and how it is treated in regard to being taxable or not.
-For instance, death would be considered a chargeable event, whereas a prolonged injury would not fall into that classification.
+There are tax regulations in place regarding key person cover and how it is treated regarding being taxable or not.
+For instance, death would be considered a chargeable event, whereas a prolonged injury would not.
 A chargeable event is subject to taxes.

-Premiums are sometimes deductible, but the final decision is ultimately decided by local tax laws.
+Premiums are sometimes deductible, but local tax laws ultimately decide the final decision.
 For more information, consider contacting your local tax inspector for verification as to what is and is not tax-deductible for this type of coverage.

 How Does a Key Person Insurance Policy Work?

-In essence, a key person insurance policy works much the same way as a life insurance or critical illness policy works.
+In essence, a key person insurance policy works the same way a life insurance or critical illness policy works.
 A company will purchase a policy naming an individual or individuals covered.
-If the named person(s) in the policy is to become critically ill or injured (depending upon the final type of coverage and riders secured) the company will serve as the beneficiary for payment.
+Suppose the named person(s) in the policy is to become critically ill or injured (depending upon the final type of coverage and riders secured).
+In that case, the company will serve as the beneficiary for payment.

 Being prepared for anything is an essential part of business, and key person cover is part of that mindset.
-The proper coverage ensures that while the loss of the individual will be felt, it will not be the outright ruin of the company.
-Financial losses can be covered by all or a portion of the policy as well as finding the next person to step up and take charge of the business.
+Proper coverage ensures that while the loss of the individual will be felt, it will not outright ruin the company.
+Financial losses can be covered by all or a portion of the policy, as can finding the next person to step up and take charge of the business.